 Other risk factors for head and neck cancer may include poor oral hygiene; exposure to occupational inhalants such as asbestos or wood dust; a diet low in vegetables and fruits; gastroesophageal reflux disease; infection with the human papilloma virus (HPV) or Epstein-Barr virus; and a weakened immune system.

 Making certain lifestyle changes can significantly lower a person's risk of developing a head and neck cancer.
 Quitting smoking can substantially reduce the risk, even for those who smoked for many years.
 People who already have a head and neck cancer and quit using tobacco can reduce the risk of developing a second tumor by as much as 60 percent.
 People who are exposed to toxic fumes and dust in the work place or in other environments can reduce the risk of head and neck cancer by wearing protective face masks.
 Companies can also install air-filtering systems to minimize employees' exposure to harmful fumes and dust.

 Our head and neck cancer team includes oral cancer experts who are working to promote the early diagnosis and treatment of oral cavity cancers, and are leading a worldwide effort to learn how to prevent them.

-Memorial Sloan-Kettering's Smoking Cessation Program can help smokers stop, whether they have cancer or just want to improve their health and reduce the risk of cancer.
+Memorial Sloan Kettering's Smoking Treatment Program can help smokers stop, whether they have cancer or just want to improve their health and reduce the risk of cancer.
 Other groups offer programs and resources that help people take steps toward a healthy lifestyle.
 The Cancer Information Service (1-800-4-CANCER), the American Lung Association, and the American Cancer Society offer online resources, booklets, and referrals to local programs, as do Nicotine Anonymous and QuitNet.